 The Institute for NanoBioTechnology at Johns Hopkins University offers undergraduate students from colleges and universities around the country a chance to participate in research projects in the exciting and rapidly growing area of nanobiotechnology, a place where biology, medicine, and nanoscience meet. learn more

 Research at the Institute for NanoBiotechnology often takes place a length scale that's too small for the bare eye to see.
-To visualize this research and help students and faculty tell the stories of their discoveries the INBT Animation Studio at creates illustrations and animations. learn more
+To visualize this research and help students and faculty tell the stories of their discoveries the INBT Animation Studio creates illustrations and animations. learn more